tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.29.0-dev1 =
+= 8.29.0-dev2 =

-(2016/04/02) Added a new "Google Structured Data / Schema Markup" section in the Social Settings metabox under the Select Media tab.
+(2016/04/03) Added a new "Google Structured Data / Schema Markup" section in the Social Settings metabox under the Select Media tab.
+Changes to SucomWebpage caption, content, description, and title related methods.

 = 8.28.5-1 =